How to keep a house warmer in winter. Easy tips and solutions. Plus one way to keep the heat in and allow natural light

 Repeat for all desired windows.

-Since the block glass we are covering is not smooth, we also secured it with packing tap on the tops of each section.
+Since the block glass we are covering is not smooth, we also secured it with packing tape on the tops of each section.

 It’s been about a month since we put up the bubble wrap in the master bath, spare and kids rooms and we immediately noticed a difference.
 Although some rooms are still a little more chilly than others, it has made a huge difference in the comfort level in the mornings and throughout the day.

 Although we can’t see clearly out of the bubble wrap windows, it does allow the natural light to shine though.
 And since we are only doing specific rooms, it’s really not a big deal.

 CAN YOU SAVE THE BUBBLE WRAP FOR NEXT YEAR?

-I hope this helps you stay warm with winter.
+I hope these ideas help you stay warmer with winter season.